tkp1n/portfolio/content/posts/2020-02-04--io_uring-rationale/index.md

 ---
 title: An io_uring based Transport Layer (Part I) - Rationale
-category: "iouring"
+category: "io_uring"
 cover: ethan-robertson-FmMzl1RA7FY-unsplash.jpg
-author: nicolas portmann
+author: Nicolas Portmann
 ---

 In this series, we are going to explore what it takes to develop an `io_uring`-based Transport layer for .NET.
 But before we are getting down to the nitty-gritty, we should think about whether this endeavor is a good idea to begin with.